ErpNetDocs/winclient/introduction/fields-management/multilanguage-fields.md

 To set transliteration for all of the available languages, click on <b>Transliterate Current to Others</b> located on the bottom of the list.

 > [!Note]
->  - The <b>Transliterate</b> button is set to only work from English to Bulgarian and vice versa. <br>
+>  - The <b>Transliterate</b> button is set to only work from English to Bulgarian and vice versa.
->  - Unless the <b>Transliterate</b> button is clicked upon, the multilanguage field will be written out using Latin (English) symbols when the system is switched from English to Bulgarian language. <br>
+>  - Unless the <b>Transliterate</b> button is clicked upon, the multilanguage field will be written out using Latin (English) symbols when the system is switched from English to Bulgarian language.
 >  - The <b>Transliterate</b> button allows for writing out initial text that can be edited afterwards.